starlightdigitalmedia717/Starlite/README.md

 # Starlite
-A basic web browser made entirely in python
+A basic web browser based on Chromium made entirely in Python